Last month, I happened across a great piece in The Guardian about depression and mental health, that really struck a chord with me.

 Not being in control can seem like a form of imprisonment, as can feeling forced to do work we have no passion for or interest in.
 That is not freedom.
 Humans are supposed to have freewill.
 We also need to know we have choices, even if we don’t choose to use them.

-Too often Sensitive people are made to feel small and insignificant by those who enjoy undermining others.
-In our bid to overcome this we may search for positions of power or wealth in the belief they will make us whole or worthy.
-Alas, this is often not the case.
-Even if we achieve great status, power and vast material wealth, if we do not feel in control or if we are not following our true calling a void remains inside.
+In the early years, many Empaths were made to feel small and insignificant by those around them.
+In a bid to overcome this we may have searched for positions of power or wealth, in adulthood, in the belief it would make us more in control or ‘untouchable’.
+But we cannot always control the way other people make us feel.
+So, even if we achieve great status, power and vast wealth, if we do not feel in control of how we feel, or if we are not following our true calling, a void remains inside.

 The article I linked to above, an extract from Johann Hari’s book: ‘Lost Connections’, suggests that the depression most experience is caused by our inner-self trying to raise our awareness that we are off-course.
 ‘It’s telling us that our natural psychological needs are not being met and it is a form of grief.’
 Which I totally agree with.